Grumlen/Exercises-HTML-CSS/Dec16/Questionairre.md

 22. What debug tools are available for CSS?

-Developer Tools in many browsers can be used for debugging, as well as FireBug and Xyle Scope.
+Developer Tools in many browsers can be used for debugging since you can simply refresh to see the effects of your code, as well as FireBug and Xyle Scope.

 23. Explain how the box-model works.

 A box consists of margin (space between elements), border (edge of element), padding (space between border and content), `&` content.
+CSS takes every element and creates a box to contain it.

 24. Name a few pseudo-classes and what they are used for